weaveworks/service/README.md

 ## Remote clusters

-This includes dev and prod clusters on AWS.

-### Stand up

-You probably won't need to stand up a new cluster on AWS.
+You probably won't need to stand up or tear down a cluster on AWS.
 Instead, you'll probably interact with an existing cluster, like dev or prod.
 But if you really want to know, you can read [the README in the infra subdirectory](https://github.com/weaveworks/service/tree/master/infra).